rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 * `(t strict-subsequence-of s) := (t subsequence-of s) and (t != s)`
 * if `(t strict-subsequence-of s)`, then `(#t < #s)`
 * if `(t strict-subsequence-of s)`, then `t` is not a prefix and/or a suffix
+* Note that no sequence is a strict subsequence to itself.

 Note that, if B is a subsequence of A, then A may also be a subsequence of B (i.e. both are identical).
 That is, similar to the `subset-of` operator, each